lambda-dom/weidu_library/weidu_library/docs/libraries/opcodes.md

 # D. Readers and writers.

 Specializations of the generic reader and writer for opcodes.

+note(s):
+* all functions in this section are patch functions.

 `get_opcode_field INT_VAR offset STR_VAR field RET value`